AlexandreDdaCosta/olympus/README.md

 * [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) *(interface)*

 This project is the primary web application deployment layer.
-All calls to the front-end pass through uWSGI, including the Django test server used in development.
+All calls to the front end pass through uWSGI.
+This includes the Django test server used in development.

 * [nginx](https://nginx.org/en/) *(interface, supervisor)*

-Employed as an HTTP proxy server for both the front-end interface and the back-end, internal API.
+Employed as an HTTP proxy server for both the front end interface and the back end, internal API.
 In particular, nginx is configured to directly serve all static files referenced by Django and so offers a significant performance boost.